-- Coconut shreds: not only do these give a subtle sweetness to the tacos, they provide a nice little crunch to the cauliflower florets.
-Plus, by adding this ingredient, you’ll be doing your body some good because coconut is high in a mineral called manganese, which is important for bone health.
+- Coconut shreds: not only do these give a subtle sweetness to the tacos, but they also provide a nice little crunch to the cauliflower florets.
+Plus, by adding this ingredient, you'll be doing your body some good because coconut is high in a mineral called manganese, which is important for bone health.

-- Almond Flour: rich in vitamin E, low in carbs, and gluten-free.
+- Almond flour: rich in vitamin E, low in carbs, and gluten-free.
 What more can you ask for in a flour?
 We opt for almond flour in this recipe because it adds an additional element of sweetness, and it has one of the highest nutritional profiles compared to other flours.

-- Corn Tortillas: well, it wouldn’t be a true taco recipe without corn tortillas.
+- Corn tortillas: well, it wouldn't be a true taco recipe without corn tortillas.
 This is what gives the tacos an authentic feel.
-If you have the time to make your own, it’s definitely worth it.
+If you have the time to make your own, it's definitely worth it.
 But, any corn tortilla is tasty in our minds.

 To start, preheat your oven to 375 degrees F, and line two baking pans with parchment paper for the cauliflower.

 Chop up the head of cauliflower into bite size florets, which is not the easiest process, but we promise it's worth it.
 Then, get the breading ready by combining all dry ingredients in one bowl and the plant milk in another.